ropensci/roweb3/content/blog/2021-10-12-editors2021/index.md

 {{< imgtxt src = "emily-riederer.jpg" width = "200" alt = "headshot of Emily Riederer">}}

-EDIT
 Emily is a Senior Analytics Manager at Capital One, with degrees in Mathematics and Mathematical Decision Sciences (Statistics and Operations Research) from UNC Chapel Hill (USA).
+(to be modified by Emily:) Her team focuses on reimagining their analytical infrastructure by building data products, elevating business analysis with novel data sources and statistical methods, and providing consultation and training to their partner teams.
-Emily is known for xyz.
-She reviewed the [tradestatistics](https://github.com/ropensci/software-review/issues/274) package for rOpenSci and has guest-edited the review of [dataspice](https://github.com/ropensci/software-review/issues/426).
+Emily reviewed the [tradestatistics](https://github.com/ropensci/software-review/issues/274) package for rOpenSci, has guest-edited the review of [dataspice](https://github.com/ropensci/software-review/issues/426) and is currently handling [cffr](https://github.com/ropensci/software-review/issues/463) for generating Citation File Format ('cff') metadata for R Packages.

 {{< /imgtxt >}}

-EDIT
 Emily on [GitHub](https://github.com/emilyriederer), [Twitter](https://twitter.com/emilyriederer), [Website](https://emilyriederer.netlify.com/)

 > quote here